thirumurthis/projects/go-operator/go_operator_blog.md

 ### Operator pattern key components

 - Custom Resource Definition (CRD), Custom Resource (CR) and Controller/Operator are the key components

-- CRD & CR
+#### CRD & CR
    - Custom Resource Definition (CRD) and Custom Resource (CR) plays a crucial part and should be designed based on requirements.
    - The Kubernetes API can be extended with Custom Resource Definition (CRD), this defines the schema for the Custom Resource (CR).
    - Once the CRD is defined we can create an instance of the Custom Resource.

-- Controller
+#### Controller
    - The controller in Operator SDK is responsible for watching for events and reconciling the Custom Resource (CR) to desire state based on logic defined in  reconciliation flow.
 Without controller just deploying the CRD to cluster doesn't do anything.

-### Using Operator SDK
+### Use of Operator SDK

 With Operator SDK we can design and define the Customer Resource Definition (CRD) with corresponding reconciler logic.
 Part of the reconcile logic we can deploy different Kubernetes resources.

-#### Design
+#### Design consideration of CRD and CR

-The `spec` section in the Custom Resource (CR) is the design starting point, the properties that are required to deploy the application goes under this section.
+- The `spec` section in the Custom Resource (CR) will be the design starting point at least for beginners, the properties that are required to deploy the application goes under this section.
+In the Operator SDK project structure this file will be generated under `config/samples/`

-In the below Custom Resource (CR) snippet, the `spec` section includes `name` and `deployment` properties.
-The `deployment` section further includes `name`, `pod`, `config` and `service` section.
+- In Custom Resource (CR) code below the `spec` section includes `name` and `deployment` properties.
+The name will be arbitrary name can be read and applied in the reconciler logic accordingly.

+- The `deployment` section further includes `name`, `pod`, `config` and `service` section.

 - The `pod` section includes the properties related to Pod manifest,  like image, container port, etc. This will be read in the reconciler logic in Operator SDK project and a deployment object will be created to be deployed in cluster.

 - The `config` section will include the data to create the ConfigMap resource.

 - The `service` section include `name` and `spec`.
 The `spec` section in the `api/v1alpha1/*type.go` uses the k8s.io/core library object, so we can use the regular Service manifest properties like `port`, `targetPort`, etc.

-- Below is the Custom Resource (CR) used to deploy the Spring application.
-- By reading further we will see how this file is being deployed.
+- By reading further we will see how to deployed the CR to cluster.

 ```yaml
 apiVersion: greet.greetapp.com/v1alpha1